Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Kinematics of lepton-nucleus DIS

 \subsection{Definitions of kinematic variables}

-Throughout this work we consider the basic charged-current (CC) or neutral-current (NC) lepton-nucleus DIS process involving a high-energy lepton $\ell_1(k_1)$ scattering off an unpolarized nuclear target $A(p_A)$ of mass $M_A$, with an outgoing lepton $\ell_2(k_2)$ in association with the inclusive hadronic remnant $X(p_X)$ of mass $W=\sqrt{p_X^2}$.
+Throughout this work we consider the basic charged-current (CC) or neutral-current (NC) lepton-nucleus DIS process involving a high-energy lepton $\ell_1$ of four-momentum $k_1$ scattering off an unpolarized nuclear target $A$, with an outgoing lepton $\ell_2$ of momentum $k_2$ in association with the inclusive hadronic remnant $X$ of momentum $p_X$ and mass $W_A=\sqrt{p_X^2}$.
+We assume that $A$ has momentum $p_A$, mass $M_A=\sqrt{p_A^2}$, atomic number $Z$, mass number $A$, and neutron number $(A-Z)$.
 As sketched in Fig.~\ref{fig:dis}, this is given by the hadron-level expression

 We consider that the incoming lepton can be a light charged lepton $\{e^\pm, \mu^\pm\}$, a neutrino $\{\nu_e,\nu_\mu, \nu_\tau\}$, or an antineutrino $\{\overline{\nu_e},\overline{\nu_\mu}, \overline{\nu_\tau}\}$ in the Standard Model.
-For clarity, we work in the limit that all incoming leptons are massless but allow that the outgoing lepton may instead be a $\tau^\pm$ lepton.
-We denote the atomic and mass numbers of nucleus $A$ by $(Z,A)$, respectively. $X(p_X)$ represents the fragmentation of $A$.
-It is an $n$-body final state with net quantum numbers corresponding to a colorless state carrying the same spin statistic, QED charge, and weak isospin charge as $A$, modulo differences between $\ell_1$ and $\ell_2$.
-The momentum of $X$ can be parameterized by $p_X = \sum^n_{i=1} p_{Xi}$.
+We work in the limit that all incoming leptons are massless but allow for possibility that the outgoing lepton is a (massive) $\tau^\pm$ lepton. $X(p_X)$, sometimes denoted with a subscript as $X_n(p_X)$, represents the fragmentation of $A$.
+This fragmentation is an $n$-body final state with net quantum numbers corresponding to a colorless state carrying the same spin statistic, QED charge, and weak isospin charge as nucleus $A$, modulo differences between $\ell_1$ and $\ell_2$.
+The momentum of $X$ can be parameterized by its $n$ constituents, with $p_X = \sum^n_{i=1} p_{Xi}$.

 We work at lowest order in the electroweak theory, in the so-called ``one-boson-exchange'' approximation.
-Under this assumption, the leptonic system $(\ell_2\ell_1)$ probes the hadronic system via the exchange of a single, electroweak boson $V$ ($V\in \{\gamma,Z\}$ or $V=W^{\pm}$) with time-like momentum $q=k_1-k_2 = p_X - p_A$.
+Under this assumption, the leptonic system $(\ell_2\ell_1)$ probes the hadronic system via the exchange of a single (off-mass-shell) electroweak boson $V$ ($V\in \{\gamma,Z\}$ for NC DIS or $V=W^{\pm}$ for CC DIS) with time-like momentum $q=k_1-k_2 = p_X - p_A$.
 The kinematic invariants and scaling variables of DIS are given and defined by